Enhancing the Yield of Bucket Brigade Quantum Random Access Memory using Redundancy Repair: Built-in Self Repair for qRAM

 Our proposed qRAM consists of four major components: the redundant repair circuit, address routing circuit, read/write circuit, and memory cells.

-First, the redundant repair circuit of qRAM receives the information of faulty and spare addresses from ATE.
-Based on these addresses, redundant repair circuit support quantum oracle that consists of address replacement and address comparison modules.
-When the superposition of the input address is given to the quantum oracle of the redundant repair circuit, the quantum oracle compares each of the input addresses with the fault addresses by using the address comparison module.
-If the input and fault addresses match, the corresponding memory cell is defective.
-The repair flag is then activated and the address replacement module replaces the input address with spare address corresponding to the faulty address.
-If the input address does not match the faulty address, the repair flag is not activated and the address replacement module does not replace the input address.
+First, the redundant repair circuit of qRAM receives the information of faulty and spare addresses from the ATE.
+Based on these addresses, the redundant repair circuit supports a quantum oracle that consists of address replacement and address comparison modules.
+When the superposition of input addresses is given to the quantum oracle, the address comparison module determines whether the input address has an equality match with a known faulty address stored in the FAT.
+The result of this comparison operation sets the state of the repair flag qubit.
+If the input address matches the faulty address, the flag's state is set to $|1\rangle$.
+The state of this repair flag is useful because it acts as a switch that directly determines whether the address replacement module is activated.
+If the flag is in the $|1\rangle$ state (defect match), the address replacement module is activated and performs the function of replacing the faulty address with the spare address.
+Conversely, if the flag remains in its initial $|0\rangle$ state (no match), the address replacement module remains bypassed, allowing the original input address to pass through unchanged.
 This process is repeated until all superposition of input addresses is checked.
 After all iterations, the superposition of memory addresses comes out as the output of the redundant repair circuit.

 Second, the address routing circuit activates the routing nodes with the superposition of the memory address.
 The structure of the address routing circuit is based on Bucket Brigade qRAM, with the routing nodes configured as a binary tree.
 From the initial state $|\bullet\rangle$ of each routing node, specific routing nodes are activated by setting $|0\rangle$ or $|1\rangle$ based on the superposition of memory addresses.
 The redundant repair circuit provides the locations of original and spare memory qubits.
 Since memory addresses are in the superposed state, they address all memory cells with the same probability except defected memory cells.